AdamKadi/QUIC-Protocol-DDoS-Analysis/README.md

 This link contains network traffic captures (PCAP) illustranting a GET flood attack on a web server using the HTTP/3 protocol (QUIC).
 In this simulation, several bots send GET requests continuously to the server, generating attack traffic.

+### Dataset description

+## The HTTP GET flood class involves a bot establishing a connection with the web server and continuously sending GET requests over this connection throughout the attack.
+This results in a single bidirectional flow between the bot and the web server during the attack.

+## The Normal Use class involves a bot establishing a connection with the web server and emulating a web client to navigate between the client and the server.
+This class represents the bidirectional flows of such traffic, reflecting typical web interactions.